Program Manager - Registered Nurse

 Program Managers are a Registered Nurse responsible for the smooth day-to-day operations and administration of he program and supervision of direct care staff.
 Current CARNA registration, or health professional with current registration in the respective college; experience in geriatric care preferred.

-The Program Manager (PM) reports to the Director of Care.
 The PM provides overall leadership, coordination and direction in the clinical care of the residents within the Mission, Vision and Values of Shepherd’s Care Foundation and standards of professional nursing practice.
 The PM is responsible for planning, developing, implementing, evaluating, and carrying out nursing care services.
 Ensures compliance with continuing care health service standards, employment and safety-related statutes, legislation, codes and regulations and SCF policies.
 The PM provides support, advocacy, and choice to Residents and their families to ensure the highest quality of person centered care achievable within the Mission, Vision and Values and Behavior Standards of Shepherd’s Care Foundation and standards of professional nursing practice.
 Demonstrates ongoing competence utilizing knowledge, skill, judgment and evidence based practice in caring for the older adult and is committed to continuous quality improvement.

 - Coordinates and monitors the work activities and resources of assigned care services to achieve quality resident care and overall corporate plans and objectives;